AlexStupakov/product-keeper/readme.md

-# Poroduct Store
+# Poroduct Keeper

 ## Sinatra application

 can:
-*Reading the CSV every day
+* Reading the CSV every day

-*storing the updated data in a DB
+* storing the updated data in a DB

-*exposing a single API to get a list of products by a producer. you should include some kind of pagination mechanism in your implementation
+* exposing a single API to get a list of products by a producer. you should include some kind of pagination mechanism in your implementation

 ## To install

-*Install MongoDB and Redis on your system
+* Install MongoDB and Redis on your system

-*run bundle install
+* run bundle install

 ## To run